(A) How is a family copayment determined?

 (1) Each family with a monthly income of ten per cent or less of the federal poverty level (FPL) shall have a weekly copayment of zero dollars.

 (2) Each family with a monthly income of more than ten per cent of the FPL shall have a weekly copayment based on family size and gross monthly income.

-(2) The family copayment shall not exceed ten per cent of the family's monthly income.
+(3) The family copayment shall not exceed ten per cent of the family's gross monthly income.

-(1) The caretaker reports a change in family income, family size, or both, that reduces the amount of the copayment, and the CDJFS approves the reduction.
+(1) The caretaker reports a change in family income, family size, or both, that reduces the amount of the copayment.

-(2) A documented increase in family income or a reduction in family size occurs within the first thirty calendar days of the date of an initial eligibility determination.
+(2) A documented increase in family income or a reduction in family size occurs within the first thirty calendar days of the date of eligibility determination.